AlternativeFFFF/Alt-F4/submissions/modability__the_birth_of_a_mod/modability__the_birth_of_a_mod.md

-## Modability - The Birth of a Mod
+## Moddability - The Birth of a Mod

 Something Kovarex said in [FFF-363](https://www.factorio.com/blog/post/fff-363) stuck with me: